including

 Chris

-Traders of Beresford Square.
-Mr and Mrs Carpenter were our neighbors
+original Traders of Beresford Square.
+Mr and Mrs Carpenter were

-in High Grove and I had the opportunity to chat with them and
+our neighbors in High Grove and I had the opportunity to chat

 .jpg)